-One recent study has considered specific characteristics across countries, dividing these into countries three groups: low income, lowermiddle income, and upper middle income [4] have ascertained that there is long-run Granger causality running from GDP to energy consumption in low-income countries, and causality bidirectional between energy GDP consumption and formiddle-income countries.
-Although this studies use a panel dataset, they focused on a bivariate causality correlation, which eliminate factors that affect energy consumption such as financial development, the previous level of energy consumption and energy prices.
+One recent study has considered specific characteristics across countries, dividing these countries three into groups: income, lowermiddle income, and upper middle income [4] have ascertained that there is long-run Granger causality running from GDP to energy consumption in low-income countries, bidirectional causality between GDP consumption and formiddle-income countries.
+Although this studies use a panel dataset, they focused on a bivariate causality correlation, which eliminate factors that affect consumption such as financial energy development, the previous level of energy consumption and energy prices.